Pallet Stacker Training

 Pallet stacker conversion training

-Where operators already hold a pallet stacker certificate and wish to qualify on a similar machine.
+Where operators already hold a lift truck certificate on a similar machine and wish to qualify on pallet stacker.

 Delivering the best for your buisiness

 Every pallet stacker course we deliver is carried out on our customer’s premises.
 This gives trainees the advantage of being trained and tested on a machine that is already known to them.
 Therefore, eliminating the need for them to re-learn on another truck after initial training.
 On successful completion of this pallet stacker course, operators will know how to use these machines safely and efficiently.